We offer a 100% remote sign up process. Get our team of attorneys working on your case immediately. ×

 Even hospitals with high-quality reputations can mistreat patients and leave them reeling after experiencing medical malpractice.
 Below are a few South Jersey hospitals that we have filed claims against because of medical malpractice because our clients suffered in the wake of their negligence.

 Cooper Hospital is located in Camden and is a teaching hospital that is staffed by both licensed physicians and medical students.
 Not only does Cooper help students and residents grow their experience and learn, but it also has a trauma center to respond to major accidents and crises in the area.
 It also has a pediatric and neonatal ICU.

 As of 2018, Cooper has more than 7,300 employees, including 620 physicians.
 This includes 30,000 annual admissions to its 635 licensed beds and almost 80,000 emergency room visits each year.
 On top of that, there are almost 1.3 million outpatient visits to Cooper each year.

 While Cooper does its best to offer patient care, a few people are going to slip through the cracks each year.
-The sheer volume of patients needing treatment from the physicians and staff show how easily mistakes could be made.
+The sheer volume of patients needing treatment from the physicians and staff shows how easily mistakes could be made.
 If you have a Cooper malpractice claim, you are not alone.

 Working with a CHOP malpractice claim is particularly delicate because of the strong emotions that come with pediatric care.
 We often work with parents who are shocked by the treatment of their children and who want answers as to why their doctor acted the way they did.
 We work closely with parents during this difficult time as they try to recover from the malpractice their children experienced.